Abhir1902/Fetching-the-list-of-APIs-using-Machine-learning-and-NLP-techniques-in-Python/README.md

 ## Description

-Welcome to the Web Mining Application!
-This powerful tool leverages Python to scrape data from the Rapid API website, capturing essential information about various APIs.
-The extracted data is then neatly stored in an Excel sheet for easy access and analysis.
-Whether you're a developer looking to explore new APIs or a data enthusiast wanting to delve into API statistics, this application is your gateway to a treasure trove of information.
+Discover the power of data with this Web Mining Application, developed as part of a college project!
+This Python-based tool scrapes extensive information about APIs from the Rapid API website and organizes it into a well-structured Excel sheet.

+Additionally, the application features a recommendation engine that utilizes cosine similarity to provide insightful recommendations based on the scraped data.
+Ideal for developers, researchers, and data enthusiasts, this application offers a streamlined way to access, analyze, and leverage API data for enhanced decision-making and project development.

 ## Contact